Tinyu01/citi_to_do_list/README.md

 - 🔔 Push notifications
 - 🌐 Multi-language support

+## 📖 Step-by-Step Guide: Importing Tasks from Excel

+### Prerequisites
+- Access to TaskFlow dashboard (authenticated user)
+- Excel file (.xlsx or .xls) with tasks formatted as per sample

+### Steps
+1. Open `dashboard.html` in your browser and log in.
+2. Click the "Import" button (Excel icon) in the dashboard header.
+3. Select your Excel file (`sample-tasks-10.xlsx` is provided).
+4. Review the imported tasks in the list view.
+5. If you encounter errors, check the file format and required columns.

+### Common Issues
+- **File not uploading**: Ensure the file is .xlsx or .xls.
+- **Missing columns**: Use the sample file as a template.
+- **Duplicate tasks**: Imported tasks are added; remove duplicates manually.

+### Troubleshooting
+- Refresh the page if tasks do not appear.
+- Check browser console for error messages.
+- Contact support if import repeatedly fails.

+## ❓ FAQ: TaskFlow Frequently Asked Questions

+### Getting Started

+**Q: What is TaskFlow?**
+A: TaskFlow is a modern web app for managing tasks, tracking productivity, and organizing work with multiple views and themes.

+**Q: How do I use TaskFlow as a guest?**
+A: Open `guest.html` and start adding tasks—no signup required.

+**Q: How do I register and log in?**
+A: Use the signup/login forms in `dashboard.html` for full features and cloud sync.

+### Features

+**Q: What views are available?**
+A: List, Kanban, and Calendar views.
+Switch using the sidebar.

+**Q: Can I import/export tasks?**
+A: Yes, use the Excel import/export buttons in the dashboard.

+**Q: How do I change the theme?**
+A: Use the theme selector in the header.
+Your choice is saved and synced if logged in.

+### Troubleshooting

+**Q: My tasks aren’t saving.**
+A: For guests, tasks are saved in localStorage.
+For users, ensure you’re logged in and the backend is running.

+**Q: I can’t connect to the server.**
+A: Check your `.env` config and MongoDB service.

+**Q: Excel import isn’t working.**
+A: Use the sample file format and check for required columns.

+### Advanced

+**Q: Can I use TaskFlow on multiple devices?**
+A: Yes, log in to sync your tasks across devices.

+**Q: How do I contribute?**
+A: Fork the repo, make changes, and submit a Pull Request.

 ## 🤝 Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository